barriedirk/jsnotebook-for-js-snippets-and-markdown/readme.md

 The technology used are node, express, react and lerna to manipulate them as a monorepos and publish them into npm packages

-Two ways to execute this project
+Three ways to execute this project

-## execute it via npm packages
+## Execute it via npm packages

 The package is located on [https://www.npmjs.com/package/notebook-app-inline-markdown-jscode-snippets](https://www.npmjs.com/package/notebook-app-inline-markdown-jscode-snippets)